mbikovitsky/intro-to-ai-2020-final-project/README.md

-# mRNA Degradation Deep Learning
+# mRNA Degradation Rate Deep Learning Predictor

-This is the supporting code for the mRNA degradation rate deep learning prediction project.
+This is the supporting code for the mRNA degradation rate deep learning predictor project.

 ## Contents